Alex Palou scores 1st career IndyCar win in Ganassi debut - WTMJ

 AP Auto Racing Writer

-BIRMINGHAM, Ala.
-(AP) — Alex Palou celebrated his move to Chip Ganassi Racing with his first career IndyCar victory by beating a pair of series champions to win Sunday’s season-opening race at Barber Motorsports Park.
+Palou then vowed to find the best fried chicken in Alabama to celebrate his achievement.

-The Spaniard used a two-stop strategy on the picturesque permanent road course to take control of the race but still had to hold off hard-charging Will Power and Scott Dixon over the closing laps.
-The 24-year-old beat Power by .4016 seconds to claim his first win in his first race driving for the storied Ganassi organization.
+“I think that 80% of the drivers will tell you that after a race we need something that is not good for our body and that’s what I’m going to take tonight if I can, fried chicken.
+And fries.
+Lots of fries,” he said.

-“We knew (a win) was possible because we knew we had the best team and the best cars,” Palou said.
-“It’s amazing to be part of the winning drivers.”
+Palou used a two-stop strategy on the picturesque permanent road course to take control of the race but still had to hold off hard-charging Will Power and Ganassi teammate Scott Dixon over the closing laps.
+He beat Power by .4016 seconds to claim his first win in his first race driving for the storied Ganassi organization.

 Dixon, the six-time and reigning IndyCar champion, finished third and was followed by pole-sitter Pato O’Ward, who was on a three-stop strategy.